 Sympathetic nerves close the bladder neck by constricting the internal urethral sphincter.
 This sympathetic input to the lower urinary tract is constantly active during bladder filling.

 As the bladder fills, the pudendal nerve becomes excited.
 Stimulation of the pudendal nerve results in contraction of the external urethral sphincter.
 Contraction of the external sphincter, coupled with that of the internal sphincter, maintains urethral pressure (resistance) higher than normal bladder pressure.
-The combination of both urinary sphincters is known as the continence mechanism.
+This increase in urethral pressure with filling is the continence reflex.

 The storage phase of the urinary bladder can be switched to the voiding phase either involuntarily (reflexively) or voluntarily.
 Involuntary reflex voiding occurs in an infant when the volume of urine exceeds the voiding threshold.
 When the bladder is filled to capacity, the stretch receptors within the bladder wall signal the sacral cord.
-The sacral cord, in turn, sends a message back to the bladder indicating that it is time to empty the bladder.
+The sacral cord, in turn, sends a message back to the bladder to initiate urination.

 Delaying voiding or voluntary voiding